 There is no cause for concern in terms of fitting into The Hague.
 The city is comprised of a mix of Dutch and international people from over one hundred nations, making it simpler for ex-pats to adjust to their new homes.

 Leiden is the ideal place for any expat to settle in the Netherlands.
 Numerous canals and the renowned Molen De Valk windmill make this one of the oldest and most scenic cities in the Netherlands.
 In addition to its natural beauty, this city is also rich in history and culture.

 The oldest university in the Netherlands is located in this city, which is well-known as a student city.
 Due to the high student population, you might expect the city to be loud and lively.
 However, Leiden may be smaller and calmer than you assume, so you need not worry about the chaotic student culture!

 This city offers a vast array of cultural activities to participate in.
 If you are interested in history, you can visit 15 museums, including the Naturalis Biodiversity Centre and the Museum De Lankenhal.
-In addition, there is an abundance of bars, cafes, and restaurants for everyone to enjoy.
+In addition, bars, cafes, and restaurants are abundant for everyone to enjoy.

 Visit the Rijksmuseum van Oudheden (National Museum of Antiquities) to learn about the history of the Netherlands and ancient civilizations.

 Take a stroll through the Hortus Botanicus, one of the oldest botanical gardens in the world.